minerva-ml/open-solution-data-science-bowl-2018/README.md

 # Data Science Bowl 2018: open solution

-This is an open solution to the [Data Science Bowl 2018](https://www.kaggle.com/c/data-science-bowl-2018) based on [winning solution](https://www.kaggle.com/c/data-science-bowl-2018/discussion/54741) from topcoders.
+This is an open solution to the [Data Science Bowl 2018](https://www.kaggle.com/c/data-science-bowl-2018) based on the [topcoders winning solution](https://www.kaggle.com/c/data-science-bowl-2018/discussion/54741) from [ods.ai](http://ods.ai).

 ## Goal
-Implement winning solution described by topcoders and reproduce their results.
+Implement winning solution described by topcoders and reproduce their results using our Tech stack, mainly [steppy](https://github.com/neptune-ml/steppy) and [steppy-toolkit](https://github.com/neptune-ml/steppy-toolkit).

 ## Disclaimer
-In this open source solution you will find references to the neptune.ml.
+In this open source solution you will find references to the [neptune.ml](https://neptune.ml).
 It is free platform for community Users, which we use daily to keep track of our experiments.
 Please note that using neptune.ml is not necessary to proceed with this solution.
 You may run it as plain Python script :wink:.

-## Results
+## Results (so far)
 `0.577` **Local CV**

 `0.457` **Stage 1 LB**